Sew Torn: Release

 Sew Torn had its world premiere at the South by Southwest Film Festival (SXSW) on March 11, 2024, in Austin, Texas.
 It went on to be shown at the Locarno Film Festival on the Piazza Grande, and was an official selection at numerous festivals including Sitges and Camerimage.
-The feature film was acquired for North American distribution by Vertigo Releasing and Sunrise Films, and had a theatrical release in May 2025.
+The feature film was acquired for North American distribution by Vertigo Releasing and Sunrise Films, had a theatrical release in May 2025, and became available to stream on Netflix in December 2025.

 Reception

 Sew Torn was positively reviewed and featured in Deadline, The Hollywood Reporter, Variety, Mashable, Roger Ebert, and Collider, among others.
 The Hollywood Reporter described Macdonald as a "wunderkind" and "the filmmaker who dazzled SXSW", Collider called him "one of the most exciting new directors out there", and Variety stated he "may well be the next big thing."
 As of July 2025, Sew Torn has received positive reviews by 95% of critics recorded by Rotten Tomatoes and has earned Certified Fresh status.